-The choir of St James helps to lead and support the worship of the church through music at the 10.00 Sunday service and on other special occasions.
-It is a mixed voice choir of thirty-five choristers, both adults and children.
-Its comprehensive library contains music of all periods and each week the choir sing an anthem at the Sunday Eucharist service.
-The choir has also sung evensong in Guildford Cathedral, St Albans Cathedral and Westminster Abbey on a number of occasions.
+We are a mixed voice choir of thirty choristers, both adults and children.
+Our comprehensive library contains music of all periods and each Sunday at 10am we sing an anthem.
+Our choir has also sung evensong in Guildford Cathedral, St Albans Cathedral and Westminster Abbey on a number of occasions.

-Choir practice is on Wednesday evenings in the church from 7.00 – 8.00 pm for young choristers and from 7.30 – 9.00 pm for adult choristers.
+Choir practice is on Wednesday evenings in the church from 7.30 – 9.00 pm.

 New Members are made very welcome and the choir is a very friendly group.
 If you interested in joining the choir please speak to the Director of Music, Lindsay Bridgwater, who can be contacted after the Sunday service or through the Parish Office: email@example.com